Perficient-DevOps/cloudbees-core-jumpstart/README.md

     ...
 ```

-3. For external, custom CAs or self-signed certificates, use the sidecar-injector provided by CloudBees or [create a ConfigMap](https://support.cloudbees.com/hc/en-us/articles/360018267271-Deploy-Self-Signed-Certificates-in-Masters-and-Agents) which includes the CA certificate data and JVM trustore, and mount this as a volume in CJOC and Managed Master StatefulSets.
+3. For external, custom CAs or self-signed certificates, use the sidecar-injector provided by CloudBees or [create a ConfigMap](https://support.cloudbees.com/hc/en-us/articles/360018267271-Deploy-Self-Signed-Certificates-in-Masters-and-Agents) which includes the CA certificate data and JVM trustore, and mount this as a volume in CJOC and Managed Master pods.
 Create a patch for the CJOC StatefulSet in `kustomization.yaml`.

 ## Use Kustomize to Deploy
 Ensure the `jenkins` namespace exists: